frhoffer/Arduino/README.md

   I made changes to NewPing.h ONE_PIN_ENABLED false.
 Changed NewPing.cpp changed delayMicroseconds(10); to delayMicroseconds(20);

 Stranger Things (NODEMCU):
+  This sketch is using the FastLED libraries and WS2811 Bullet type lights creating a Stranger Things Display.

+  Halloween Window Display (NODEMCU):
-  This sketch is using the FastLED libraries and
+   This sketch is using the FastLED libraries and WS2813 tape lights to back light some window silhouettes.